mayankshouche/DSLabFinalProject/index.md

   9. Pushing for a legislation
   10. American men and women supporting

 Furthermore, our topic model was able to catch that coronavirus has had a strong impact on many topics, ranging from jobs, health care, school, businesses, as it is mentioned in those topics.
-This provides much better groupings of topics than splitting on a keyword such as covid would, in our example.
+This provides much better groupings of topics than splitting on a keyword such as "Covid" would, in our example.
+Furthermore, a machine learning model can take these topics and analyze the sentiment of the tweet to get a wholesome context around the tweet.

 ### WordCloud (Top n-grams) For Republican Tweets, Hashtags, and Mentions
-After looking at the main topics between Republicans and Democrats, we wanted to see what terms or phrases each is more likely to use in their tweets.
-Thus we decided to create word clouds for each respective party's tweets, hashtags, and mentions.
+After looking at the main topics between Republicans and Democrats, we wanted to see what terms or phrases each party is more likely to use in their tweets.
+Thus, we decided to create word clouds for each respective party's tweets, hashtags, and mentions.
+Given word clouds, one can examine the different phrases each party uses to better understand the differences in language between the two parties.

 #### Republican Tweets